 A Travel Bloggers Guide to Press Trips

-We have learned a lot during these trips.
-We’ve experienced a different way of travel, been spoiled and pampered and enjoyed some of the most amazing adventures of our lives.
-At the same time we made a lot of mistakes and discovered that there are many factors that a travel blogger needs to take into account before accepting just any free trip.
+At the same time, we made a lot of mistakes and discovered that there are many factors that a travel blogger needs to take into account before accepting just any free trip.

-We take our work very seriously and a Press Trip is very hard work.
-There is a lot expected from you and you are not there to simply party and enjoy the beach.
-While other guests are enjoying their vacation, you are back at your room working until all hours of the night getting posts out and sending out photos and regular publicity.
+There is a lot expected of you and you are not there to simply party and enjoy the beach.
+While other guests are enjoying their vacation, you are back in your room working until all hours of the night getting posts out and sending out photos and regular publicity.

 Here are some tips that we have learned since last June and nine press trips later.